 The process of becoming organically certified can be expensive, but it is an essential step for farmers wanting to meet the growing demand for certified organic food in the U.S. Organic certification cost share assistance helps small and mid-sized organic farm businesses afford annual certification costs.
 These farm businesses are a core part of the domestic organic supply chain, and without them, companies that use their product would be forced to source from abroad in order to meet demand for organic in the U.S.

-USDA offers farmer two programs to help defray a portion of the annual costs associated with organic certification: the National Organic Certification Cost Share Program (OCCSP).
+USDA offers a program to help defray a portion of the annual costs associated with organic certification: the Organic Certification Cost Share Program (OCCSP).
 As of 2017, the program is administered by USDA’s Farm Service Agency (FSA).

 Learn More About Organic Cost Share!

-The National Organic Certification Cost Share Program (OCCSP) is a noncompetitive financial assistance programs that help defray the costs of organic certification for organic operators.
-These organic cost share programs provide reimbursements of up to 75 percent of annual certification costs, up to a maximum payment of $750 per year per farm.
+The Organic Certification Cost Share Program (OCCSP) is a noncompetitive financial assistance programs that helps defray the costs of organic certification for organic operators.
+This organic cost share program provides reimbursements of up to 75 percent of annual certification costs, up to a maximum payment of $750 per year per farm.
 OCCSP pulls its funding from two sources – the National Organic Certification Cost Share Program (NOCCSP), which is available nationally, as well as the Agricultural Marketing Assistance (AMA) program, which is only available in certain states in the northeast and west.
 Despite the multiple funding sources for some states, the bottom line is that OCCSP funding is available nationally and USDA will determine the exact source depending on the region.

 To receive certification cost share funds, a USDA-accredited certifying agent must certify the farmer or handler.
 See this AMS webpage to locate a certifying agent.
 The annual certification process is a key part of being able to use the USDA organic label farmers need in order to access growing organic markets.
 Each year, farmers and handlers can apply through their State Departments of Agriculture for certification cost share funds, regardless of whether the person is new to organic farming or has been farming organically for years.